FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 The `-d` flag will run containers in the background.
 And If something isn't working as expected, it's worth it to remove the flag to check the logs.

-Let’s check the current status of our docker environment.
+Let's check the current status of our docker environment.
 Run the `docker-compose ps` command in the directory with `docker-compose.yml` file to easily check all running containers.

 ```js